vuex-orm/vuex-orm/docs/guide/components/models.md

 }
 ```

-In above example, state for the User model will be accessible by `store.state.entities.users`.
-Notice there is `entities` state.
+In the above example, state for the User model will be accessible by `store.state.entities.users`.
+Notice there is an `entities` state.
 This state is created by Vuex ORM automatically, and all of the Model data will be stored in this namespace.
-Please take a look at [Modules And Store](modules-and-store.md) to learn more about how Vuex ORM interact with Vuex Store.
+Please take a look at [Modules And Store](modules-and-store.md) to learn more about how Vuex ORM interacts with the Vuex Store.

 ### Fields